lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 ### Signals Proposal for JavaScript

-Because of the strong similarities between signal APIs, the growing use of signals to implement reactivity in frameworks, and the desire for interoperability between signal-using systems, a proposal for standardizing signals is now underway in TC39 at https://github.com/tc39/proposal-signals.
+Because of the strong similarities between signal APIs, the increasing use of signals to implement reactivity in frameworks, and the desire for interoperability between signal-using systems, a proposal for standardizing signals is now underway in TC39 at https://github.com/tc39/proposal-signals.